Accessibility & WCAG Compliance — Industry Regulations

 Common Mistakes with HIPAA Compliance for Engineers

-- Assuming HIPAA only applies to hospitals and insurance companies — any SaaS product that stores, processes, or transmits PHI on their behalf is a business associate
+- Assuming HIPAA only applies to hospitals and insurance companies.
+Any SaaS product that stores, processes, or transmits PHI on their behalf is a business associate

-- Using AWS, GCP, or Azure services that are not HIPAA-eligible and storing PHI in them — not all cloud services are covered under the provider's BAA
+- Using AWS, GCP, or Azure services that are not HIPAA-eligible and storing PHI in them.
+Not all cloud services are covered under the provider's BAA

-- Treating encryption as the only technical safeguard — HIPAA also requires access controls, audit logging, integrity controls, and transmission security
+- Treating encryption as the only technical safeguard.
+HIPAA also requires access controls, audit logging, integrity controls, and transmission security

-- Not conducting a formal risk analysis — this is the single most cited HIPAA violation in enforcement actions
+- Not conducting a formal risk analysis.
+This is the single most cited HIPAA violation in enforcement actions

 Related to HIPAA Compliance for Engineers